 Proposals at Middelbury are classified as either

-research grants—support for a faculty or staff member for an individual research or professional development project
+research grant proposals—support for a faculty or staff member for an individual research or professional development project

-institutional grants—support for projects relating to academic program, facilities, student life, or other institutional needs
+institutional grant proposals—support for projects relating to academic program, facilities, student life, or other institutional needs.

 Regardless of your discipline or the funding agency, certain rules of grantseeking apply to all grant proposals.